Food by Coppi Restaurant. Courtesy of Tourism NI

 Cyprus Avenue

-Cyprus Avenue – across from its namesake, which Van Morrison made famous, this is modern European fusion cooking at its best.
+Cyprus Avenue – Across from its namesake, which Van Morrison made famous, this is modern European fusion cooking at its best.
 Look out for fresh daily fish and seafood specials and check out the covered outdoor eating space.
 Extensive drinks and cocktail list.
-228-230 Upper Newtownards Rd
+228-230 Upper Newtownards Rd.

 Neill’s Hill

-Neill’s Hill – Upper Eastside in the heart of Ballyhackamore village this neighbourhood brasserie serves up small plates, local cuts, fresh fish, a dedicated menu as well as a great value mid-week set menu.
+Neill’s Hill – Upper Eastside in the heart of Ballyhackamore this neighbourhood brasserie serves up small plates, local cuts, fresh fish, a dedicated menu as well as a great value mid-week set menu.
 The decor is modish with artwork from local illustrator Peter Strain, a popular talking point.
 Sunday kitchen carvery is a must.
-229 Upper Newtownards Rd
+229 Upper Newtownards Rd.

 West Belfast